valmikroy/tech_notes/Prep random questions.md

   After the kernel `.text` region there is the virtual memory region for kernel module, `vsyscalls` and an unused hole of 2 megabytes.

+- ELF (Executable and Linkable Format) is a standard file format for executable files, object code, shared libraries and core dumps.
+An ELF object file consists of the following parts:

+  - ELF header - describes the main characteristics of the object file: type, CPU architecture, the virtual address of the entry point, the size and offset of the remaining parts, etc...;
+  - Program header table - lists the available segments and their attributes.
+Program header table need loaders for placing sections of the file as virtual memory segments;
+  - Section header table - contains the description of the sections.

+  Try `readelf -h <bin>` to read header section of the file.

 -